reubenscratton/oaknut/docs/index.md

 In a layout file each object declaration must be the name of a View-derived class, and each non-object attribute is some property supported by that class.

-#### Layout

-Oaknut has also borrowed from Android's layout system in that each View contains size and positioning 'specs' that control the rect it occupies on the screen. to update it's own intrinsic content size (if necessary), and then to set the size it would like to be given that content size, the parent size, and the view's sizing rules in the `_widthMeasureSpec` and `_heightMeasureSpec` members.
-After all views have decided what size they are, they are all positioned via calls to their `layout()` methods, the default implementation of which uses the `_alignspecX` and `_alignspecY` members to determine position.

-#### Styles
-As well as declarative layout Oaknut also supports declarative styling in the same sorta-JSON text files.
-Style

 #### Debugging